jatupan1989/boomjum1989/Whitelist-all-by-default-for-a-site-you-trust.md

 I want to whitelist all by default for that site, that is, current web requests and whatever future web requests the site might make.
 So here it is:

-This is what you would see normally using out-of-the-box permissions (aka rules) of *HTTP Switchboard* ("HTTPSP"):
+This is what you would see normally using out-of-the-box permissions (aka rules) of *HTTP Switchboard* ("HTTPSB"):

 ![Step 1](https://raw.github.com/gorhill/httpswitchboard/master/doc/img/quicktour-003-a.png)